 Conda is a popular package management system used in machine learning and artificial intelligence research.
 It is built as a part of Anaconda distribution and provides a useful alternative for the pip package manager.
-Conda allows users to create many different environments containing different modules without there being any overlap or crossover that may occur when using pip.
+Conda allows users to create many different environments containing different packages without there being any overlap or crossover that may occur when using pip.
 Each environment may be customized to a specific program’s needs and therefore allows for easy package management and access.

 In order to use